 In this example, the Gateway name is "September".
 Simply type the name in Server Address field:

 In any case, you can type in the IP address into the server address to connect to the Gateway.
-Here is the simple steps to connect to Gateway via IPv6 as the Morro devices use IPv6 for LAN IP address in Morro Cloud Manager,
+Here are the steps to connect to Gateway via IPv6 if the Morro device uses IPv6 for the LAN IP address in Morro Cloud Manager.

 Make sure you have IPv6 enabled on your PC/MAC

-2. Select the relevant network connection and click
+2. Select the network connection and click Advanced.

 Go to Device page in Morro Cloud Manager to find the IP address of the Gateway.